-Council policy on election signs
+Council policy on election signs -Kaupapa a Kaunihera me ngā tohutohu pōti

 Council has a bylaw around election signs and candidates should familiarise themselves with this.

-Election signs are permitted two months before election day (12 August 2019) but must be removed by midnight 11 October 2019.
+Election signs are permitted from 11.59pm on 7 July 2022 but must be removed by 11.59pm on 7 October 2022 .

-All election advertising, including election signs etc are to display the true name and physical address (place of residence or business) of the person authorising them [Section 113 (2) (b) Local Electoral Act 2001].
+All election advertising, including election signs etc are to display the true name and contact details of the person authorising them [Section 113 (2) (b) Local Electoral Act 2001].